Skip to main content

 Can the Fractional CAIO convert to full-time later?

 The engagement is term-based, not exclusive.
-If the firm wants to bring the function in-house at the end of a term, HIP can hand over the operating roadmap, governance line, and quarterly cadence cleanly.
-The Fractional relationship is designed to make that transition easier, not harder.
+If the firm wants to bring the function in-house, HIP can hand over the operating roadmap and governance line cleanly.

 What does the engagement actually look like in month one?

-Week 1: kickoff and AI Operating Audit scoping.
+Week 1: kickoff and Agentic AI Readiness Audit scoping.
 Week 2 to 6: Audit delivery (tool inventory, kill/fix/keep verdicts, governance line, remediation roadmap).
 End of week 6: readout with leadership.
-Most firms continue into the AI Operating Partner retainer at month two.
-Monthly working sessions and quarterly reviews from there.
+Follow-on cadence, if any, is proposed from the Audit readout.

 More sectors